 The mid-range punch has the potential to provide you with optimal hand speed and muscle action on impact

 Due to Golovkin letting his shots go mainly in mid-range, this means the muscle action during a punch will be optimal upon impact – this occurs mainly in the upper-limbs and torso.

-We understand that working predominantly within mid-range of your opponent is a difficult skill to master, that’s why Golovkin is at the top of his game.
+We understand that working predominantly within the mid-range of your opponent is a difficult skill to master, that’s why Golovkin is at the top of his game.
 Therefore, our task from a strength and conditioning perspective is to help our boxers become more effective punchers over different ranges.

 How can we improve this?

-Lets say we want a harder punch at a longer range.
-One way we can do this is to increase the amount of force generating elements within a muscle-tendon unit but that has implications for making weight.
-So a great way to improve this is by using a technique called Accommodating Resistance Training.
+Let’s say we want a harder punch at a longer range.
+One way we can do this is to increase the amount of force generating elements within a muscle-tendon unit, in other words, put more muscle mass on.

-This is where the resistance of an exercise increases with the range of motion encouraging an athlete to apply more force at the top of the lift.
+This is where the resistance of an exercise increases with the range of motion, encouraging an athlete to apply more force at the top of the lift.

-See the video below where we have applied accommodating resistance methods on pressing exercises across the Force-Velocity curve.
+Check out the video below where we have applied accommodating resistance methods on pressing exercises across the Force-Velocity curve.